Yeronga

 AreaSearch assessment of residential development activity positions Yeronga among the top 25% of areas assessed nationwide

 Yeronga has seen approximately 133 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25669 homes were approved, with a further 9 approved in FY26 as of now.
-On average, around 0.8 people have moved to the area annually for each dwelling built over these five years.
+Between FY2021 and FY2025669 homes were approved, with an additional 10 approved in FY2026 as of the current date.
+On average, about 0.8 people have moved to Yeronga annually for each dwelling built over these five years.

-This suggests that new construction is keeping pace with or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current expectations.
-The average expected construction cost value of new properties is $523,000, indicating a focus on the premium market by developers.
-In FY26, there have been $9.5 million in commercial approvals, suggesting balanced commercial development activity relative to residential construction.
-Compared to Greater Brisbane, Yeronga has 79.0% more construction activity per person, significantly above the national average, reflecting robust developer interest in the area.
-New development in Yeronga consists of 14.0% standalone homes and 86.0% attached dwellings, marking a shift from existing housing patterns (currently 48.0% houses).
-This trend towards denser development offers accessible entry options for downsizers, investors, and first-time buyers, potentially due to diminishing developable land availability.
-With around 236 people moving to the area per dwelling approval, Yeronga shows a developing market with potential for growth.
+This indicates that new construction is keeping pace with or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current projections.
+The average expected construction cost value of new properties in the area is $523,000, suggesting developers are focusing on the premium market with high-end developments.
+In FY2026, there have been $9.5 million in commercial approvals, indicating balanced commercial development activity relative to residential growth.
+Compared to Greater Brisbane, Yeronga has 79.0% more construction activity per person, which is significantly above the national average, reflecting robust developer interest in the area.
+New developments in Yeronga consist of 14.0% standalone homes and 86.0% attached dwellings, marking a significant shift from existing housing patterns (currently 48.0% houses).
+This trend towards denser development provides accessible entry options for downsizers, investors, and entry-level buyers, potentially responding to diminishing developable land availability and evolving lifestyle preferences.
+With approximately 236 people per dwelling approval, Yeronga currently exhibits characteristics of a low-density area.

-According to AreaSearch's latest quarterly estimate, Yeronga is expected to grow by 1,722 residents through to 2041.
-Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Yeronga is expected to grow by around 1,713 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development